The Stack Audit Framework

 5. Act on Cut — Cancel.
 Export data first if needed.

-6. Address gaps — Add 1–2 tools for the highest-priority gaps.
-Do not add more than you can integrate.
+6. Address gaps — Add 1 to 2 tools for your highest-priority gaps.
+Don't add more than you can integrate.

 Template: Spreadsheet Columns